cucumber/common/cucumber-expressions/README.md

 with vastly improved readability.
 Cucumber Expressions also offer additional functionality, such as automatic [type transformation](#type-transforms).

-This is an example of a Cucumber Expression with a single parameter `{n}`:
+This is an example of a Cucumber Expression with a single parameter `n`:

     I have {n} cukes in my belly